swift-project/docs/docs/troubleshooting/first_install.md

 **X-Plane specific**

 - Warn of XSquawkBox/xPilot conflict
-    - *XSwiftBus* doesn\'t work properly if xsquawkbox or x-ivap is also installed since only one can have control of X-Plane multiplayer aircraft.
+    - *xswiftbus* doesn\'t work properly if xsquawkbox or x-ivap is also installed since only one can have control of X-Plane multiplayer aircraft.
         *swift* will raise a warning in case another plugin is controlling the multiplayer aircraft.
     - Remove or disable the conflicting plugin and restart X-Plane.
       Plugins are still loaded even if they are disabled.